sebas77/Svelto.ECS.Examples.Survival/README.md

 To know more about Svelto.ECS, please check my blog: http://www.sebaslab.com/

 **Note: The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relavite repositories.
 If you find them empty, you need to update them through the submodule command.
-Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**
+If you have troubles, please check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**